hmchen47/DevOps/Linux/Networking-LHN/06-SWInstall.md

 + Server farms: a more robust system
 + `yum` clients accessing the `yum` server w/ FTP or HTTP requests

-### How to Automate yum
+### How to Automate yum Manually

++ Procedure to manually configure:
+    1. Get yum configured to start at boot: `chkconfig yum-updatesd on` & `chkconfig yum on`
+    2. instruct the `/etc/init.d` `yum` script to start/stop yum after booting:
+        ```script
+        service yum-updatesd start
+        service yum-updatesd stop

+        service yum start
+        service yum stop
+        ```
-+ Keeping Your System current with Yum
++ Keeping Your System current with Yum: `yum update`

-+ Example of a yum Package Installation

 + Remember The Following Yum Facts
+    + Updates using TCP port 80 for `http://` update URLs and uses passive FTP for `ftp://` update URLs in `/etc/yum.conf`
+    + Details on configuring yum: `man yum.conf`
+    + Run automatically each day w/ cron file in `/etc/cron.daily/`
+    + Don't limit yourself to the default `yum.conf` URLs --> overloaded

 ## Installing Software From DEB Files